ntop/ntopng/doc/src/historical_flows.rst

   ClickHouse support is not available on Windows and embedded architectures.

 When ClickHouse is enabled, an historical flows explorer becomes available in the ntopng web GUI.
-This page is used to navigate throw the flows seen and stored by ntopng.
+This page is used to navigate through the flows seen and stored by ntopng.

 .. note::